-Filipina journalist critical of Duterte convicted of libel
+Philippine journalist convicted of libel, given 6-year term

 Rappler, however, acknowledged that it updated the story in February 2014 to correct a misspelled word but said it did not make any other changes.
 The Department of Justice, which brought the libel charges to court, contended that by updating the story, Rappler effectively republished the story online in 2014, an argument dismissed by the news site’s lawyers.

-The Department of Justice cited another law to say that a complaint can be filed under the 2012 cybercrime law for up to 12 years, countering Rappler’s argument that Keng’s complaint was invalid due to being outside a one-year deadline for libel.
+The Department of Justice cited another law to say that a complaint can be filed under the 2012 cybercrime law for up to 12 years, countering Rappler’s argument that Keng’s complaint was invalid due to being outside the one-year deadline for libel.

-If the Manila court upholds the Justice Department’s position, journalists and media agencies can be sued up to 12 years after publishing a
+If the Manila court upholds the Justice Department’s position, journalists and media agencies can be sued up to 12 years after publishing a story.

 As Rappler’s chief executive officer, Ressa faces seven other criminal complaints in relation to legal issues hounding her news agency, including an allegation that it violated a constitutional ban on media agencies receiving foreign investment funds.

-The moves against Ressa, who has worked for CNN and was one of Time magazine’s Persons of the Year in 2018, have been denounced by media watchdogs as a threat to press freedom.
-President Rodrigo Duterte’s government said the complaints were part of normal criminal procedures and were not a press freedom issue.
+Ressa, who has worked for CNN and was one of Time magazine’s Persons of the Year in 2018, has accused the government of abusing its power and of using the law to muzzle dissent.

-But Ressa has accused the government of abusing its power and of using the law as a weapon to muzzle dissent.
-Rappler is one of several local and international news agencies deemed critical of Duterte’s policies.
+Many news outlets in the Philippines and beyond have criticized Duterte’s policies, including his signature anti-drug campaign that has left thousands of mostly poor drug suspects dead.

-Duterte has openly lambasted journalists who write unfavorable stories about him, including about his anti-drug campaign that has left thousands of mostly poor suspects dead.
+Duterte has openly lambasted journalists and news sites who report critically about him.

-Duterte had already banned a Rappler reporter from his news briefings after a government corporate watchdog ruled that the news site violated a constitutional prohibition on foreign ownership of media when it received money from an international investment firm.
+He has openly lashed out against the owner of the Philippine Daily Inquirer, a leading daily.

-Duterte has openly lashed out against the owner of the Philippine Daily Inquirer, a leading daily.
+He has vowed in the past to block the renewal of the congressional franchise of leading TV network ABS-CBN.
+It was shut down by the government’s telecommunications regulator last month after its 25-year franchise expired.
+Congress has been hearing the major network’s request for a renewal of its franchise.

-He has vowed in the past to block the renewal of the congressional franchise of ABS-CBN, which was shut down by the government’s telecommunications regulator last month after its 25-year franchise expired.
-Congress has been hearing the leading TV network’s request for a renewal of its franchise.
+The shutdown has been criticized as it cut off a major source of information on the COVID-19 pandemic in a Southeast Asian hot spot of the disease.

 Sign up for Daily Newsletters